 - 1/2 cup canola oil

-- 1 tsp vanilla
+- 1 tsp almond extract

 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper.

 - Add dry ingredients to liquid and mix well.
-Fold in cookie pieces and cookie butter chips.

-- Bake for 10 minutes.
+- Bake for 6 minutes.
 Leave on baking sheet 5 minutes.
 Then transfer to wire racks to complete cooling.